sfanous/IPTVProxy/README.rst

     * By default IPTVProxy will generate playlists for the selected type
     * Can be overridden by the client (See below)
     * Recommended value: "Dynamic"

+########
+Universe
+########
+Username
+    * The Universe account username
+Password
+    * The Universe account password
+Playlist Protocol
+    * By default IPTVProxy will generate playlists for the selected protocol
+    * Can be overridden by the client (See below) Playlist Type
+    * By default IPTVProxy will generate playlists for the selected type
+    * Can be overridden by the client (See below)
+    * Recommended value: "Dynamic"
+EPG Source
+    * The source from which to retrieve the EPG
+EPG URL
+    * The URL to a XMLTV file to be used if EPG Source is set to "other"

 What Happened to My IPTV provider Password?
 --------------------------------------------------------